-Palm Beach County is home to over 153 companies primarily engaged in R&D or manufacturing of biotechnologies, medical devices, and pharmaceuticals.
+Palm Beach County’s Life Sciences Cluster is home to over 153 companies primarily engaged in R&D or manufacturing of biotechnologies, medical devices, and pharmaceuticals.
 It’s home to 65 additional companies primarily engaged in the environmental and biological sciences.
 Over 7,388 people are employed in the life sciences and related industries, which doesn’t include all of the healthcare providers or hospitals located in the area.
 Since 2006, there’s been 2,377 patents issued in Palm Beach County for life sciences and related industries and $40.87 million has been awarded in NIH Grants.

 Since the arrival of the Max Planck Florida Institute in 2007, the Business Development has assisted 48 life science expansions and relocations to Palm Beach County that have created 3,674 direct jobs and retained 519 jobs.
 This has resulted in over $330 million in capital expenditures in the life sciences and healthcare industries.

 The life sciences cluster in Palm Beach County can be characterized as “bench to bed.”
 It is anchored by two world-renowned research institutions, the Scripps Florida Research Institute and the Max Planck Florida Institute for Neuroscience.
 Scripps Florida’s six cutting-edge departments explore cancer, chemistry, neuroscience, immunology and microbial sciences, metabolism and aging, and molecular therapeutics.
 Max Planck’s departments focus on bio-imaging, bio-sensing, and cellular mechanisms.